edge-servers/immunity-network-topology/README.rst

     ./manage.py upgrade_from_django_netjsongraph --organization 900856da-c89a-412d-8fee-45a9c763ca0b

-**Note**: you can follow the `tutorial to migrate database from django-netjsongraph <https://github.com/openwisp/django-netjsongraph/blob/master/README.rst>`_.
+**Note**: you can follow the `tutorial to migrate database from django-netjsongraph <https://github.com/edge-servers/django-netjsongraph/blob/master/README.rst>`_.

 ``create_device_nodes``
 ^^^^^^^^^^^^^^^^^^^^^^^

-This management command can be used to create the initial ``DeviceNode`` relationships when the `integration with OpenWISP Controller <#integration-with-openwisp-controller-and-openwisp-monitoring>`_ is enabled in a pre-existing system which already has some devices and topology objects in its database.
+This management command can be used to create the initial ``DeviceNode`` relationships when the `integration with Immunity Controller <#integration-with-immunity-controller-and-immunity-monitoring>`_ is enabled in a pre-existing system which already has some devices and topology objects in its database.

 .. code-block:: shell